 In our prior post, we discussed what phishing attacks are, how they work, and the impact they can have on you and your organization.
-In this installment, we’ll focus on how to prevent, detect, and recover from phishing attacks.
+In this installment, we’ll focus on how to prevent, detect, and recover from phishing attacks with proper cybersecurity training.

 With 90% of data breaches originating with a phishing attack, attackers will continue to launch them.
 In just the last month, phishing attacks resulted in more than a dozen city and other government agencies being paralyzed by ransomware, so it is critical we address the most common vector for attackers.